Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 Underlying health conditions may include liver, heart, or eye disease.
 Taking Viagra if you have low blood pressure can also affect your body negatively.

 You should always be careful while taking any medicine.
 Consult your doctor and tell them about prevailing health conditions.
-Also, inform them about the medication you are taking.
+Also, inform them about the medication you are currently using.

 This will help them get a better understanding of the state of your health.
 And they will be able to prescribe the most suitable treatment.